Rahul is a video game addict who loves lumbering around in open-world RPGs like "Skyrim" and "The Witcher 3." Join him on his adventure!

-What Games Are Like Skyrim?
+What Games Are Similar to Skyrim?

 The latest entry in the Elder Scrolls series is no exception.
 Despite launching way back in 2011, it still remains unbelievably popular among gamers, especially with the PC crowd, who love modding this game to an extent where you won’t even recognize it.